Maersk's drilling rig sale boosts New Fortress' floating LNG plans

-Maersk Drilling sold two oil drilling rigs to U.S.-based energy infrastructure company New Fortress Energy Inc (NFE.O) (NFE) which it will convert into floating liquefied natural gas (LNG) facilities, the companies said on Monday.
+RIO DE JANEIRO (Reuters) - Maersk Drilling sold two oil drilling rigs to U.S.-based energy infrastructure company New Fortress Energy Inc (NFE) which it will convert into floating liquefied natural gas (LNG) facilities, the companies said on Monday.

 Maersk sold the jack-up drilling rig Maersk Guardian to NFE and the two companies have agreed to the sale of the Maersk Gallant rig for closing in June for a total price of $31 million for both, Maersk said in a statement.